[PHPUnit] I tried using DataProvider!

 The test passed successfully.

-becomes easier to understand which tests passed Also, by passing a bool as the expected value, is highly versatile, including normal and abnormal systems
+Also, by passing a bool as the expected value, has become more versatile, covering both normal and abnormal cases

-Frankly, I thought it was a useful feature for writing DRY code.
+Frankly, I think this is a useful feature for writing DRY code.

-I felt that it was a good way to write test code more simply and in a small amount, so I would like to utilize it in future implementations.
+I think it's a good way to write simpler and smaller test code, so I'd like to use it in future implementations.

-Also, a little off-topic, but the reason I looked into DataProvider this time
+Also, to digress a bit, the reason I started looking into DataProvider this time

-It was a good opportunity to reaffirm that it is extremely beneficial to increase the number of implementation methods and tools that go beyond languages and frameworks.
+a good opportunity to reaffirm how useful it is to expand your arsenal of implementation methods across languages and frameworks.

-There are other annotations that I have not touched yet, so I will continue to try them out.
+There are other annotations I haven't used yet, so I'll continue to explore them.

 Thank you for reading to the end!